 How do I prepare for my MRI?

-- Wear loose, comfortable clothing.
-You may be given a gown to wear during your study.
+- You will be given a gown to wear during your study.

 - Leave metal objects like jewelry, and hairpins at home—metal objects can affect the results of the exam.
 Remove hearing aids and any removable dental work.